yaya2020130/Good-README-Generator/README.md

 # README

-  ## It is a project on how  to prepare a readme
+  ## It is a project on how to prepare a readme.